 (a) Design and Construction.
-A drinking fountain shall conform to the listed ANSI standard in 248 CMR 10.06: Table 1.
+A drinking fountain shall conform to any required standard per 248 CMR 3.04: Product, Design, and Testing Standards.

 (b) Protection of Water Supply.
 Stream projectors shall be assembled to provide an orifice elevation as specified by ANSI Air Gaps in Plumbing Systems and ANSI Backflow Preventers.
-See 248 CMR 10.06: Table 1.